Punktum-dk/epp-service-specification/README.md

 2. End-user has agreed to the terms and conditions, but ID-control is required
 3. End-user has agreed to the terms and conditions and ID-control has been completed - no further actions are necessary, self-service access is available and active

-As part of the process the final response to a create domain is communicated via the message queue.
+As part of the process the final response to a [create domain](#create-domain) is communicated via the message queue.
 In this response the DK Hostmaster A/S risk assessment is included, it can hold one of the following values:

-- `RED` - the registrant is requested to pass successful ID-control before the domain name application can be fulfilled and the registrant is requested to activate the domain name
+- `RED` - the registrant is requested to complete successful ID-control before the domain name can become active
-- `YELLOW` - the registrant is requested to pass successful ID-control in parallel the registrant is requested to activate the domain name, which will then be made available in the zone
+- `YELLOW` - the registrant is requested to complete successful ID-control, the domain name becomes active immediately.
+If ID-control is not completed within the communicated timeframe the domain is made inactive
-- `BLUE` - the registrant is requested to pass successful ID-control before the domain name application can be fulfilled and the registrant can be requested to activate the domain name
+- `BLUE` - the registrant is requested to complete successful ID-control before the domain name can become active
-- `GREEN` - the registrant is requested to activate the domain name, which will then be made available in the zone
+- `GREEN` - the domain name becomes active immediately
-- `N/A` - the risk assessment could not be performed, the registrant is requested to activate the domain name.
-ID-control will be requested subsequently
+- `N/A` - the risk assessment could not be performed, the registrant is requested to complete successful ID-control before the domain name can become active

 The procedures for ID-control are [described on the DK Hostmaster DK website](https://www.dk-hostmaster.dk/en/identification).